Lucy-Glanville-Brown/allstar-bootcamp/README.md

 All photos were taken from Shutterstock and pixabay which are image libraries.
 ### Acknowledgements
 To create the timetable grid container I researched how to do this on W3 Schools https://www.w3schools.com/css/css_grid_container.asp

+I also used display: flex in some of the css styling which I looked up on W3 Schools https://www.w3schools.com/css/css3_flexbox.asp and also found this useful flexbox cheat sheet https://jonitrythall.com/content/flexboxsheet.pdf